Krushnaa08/Early-Disease-Risk-Prediction/README.md

 # Early Disease Risk Prediction

 A machine learning project that predicts the risk of diabetes based on patient data.
-Built with Python, Scikit-learn, and Streamlit.
+Built with Python, Scikit-learn, and Streamlit..

 **INTRODUCTION**-----